 Such a scenario could be applied to many contemporary situations: the Lottery winner, perhaps, who through guilt and a desire to be popular, ignores the strictures of the more cautious and buys all his family and friends luxury houses and expensive cars, only to demand them back when he runs out of money, and instead of being loved becomes loathed.
 Or the example could be applied to the parent, who in a desire to make themselves popular with their children, gives in to all their demands for material things, becomes indebted to loan sharks and ends up being unable to feed the children and has to resort to selling off all of their precious possessions.

-So, if you ever run out of inspiration I suggest you download a copy of “The Prince” which is currently available in the Kindle store at just £0.49p.
+So, if you ever run out of inspiration I suggest you download a copy of “The Prince”.
 It was first published in 1532, five years after Machiavelli’s death, yet it is surprisingly modern and readable.

 Details of all Michael’s books are on his Amazon Author Page.